 - Our attorneys do not stop at the insurance settlement negotiation stage during high-value claims.
 We have the power to take a professional negligence case to court in Virginia if we believe that is necessary for fair and full compensation.

-- Our Fairfax professional negligence lawyers accept clients on a contingency fee basis.
+- Our Northern Virginia professional negligence lawyers accept clients on a contingency fee basis.
 We do not charge clients out of pocket for legal representation.
 We only bill compensatory awards won, and only if we win.

 Professional negligence has occurred if a hired professional violates one of his or her duties of care to a patient, client or customer.
 Regardless of the professional’s industry, he or she will have duties and obligations toward the people in his or her care.
 These obligations can be legal, industry-based or ethical.
 A breach of duty by a professional that a reasonable and prudent person would not have committed under the same circumstances constitutes negligence.
 If the negligence harms someone financially, physically or emotionally, the victim may be able to file a lawsuit against the at-fault party in Virginia.